-Action # Title Description Total Funds Contributing 1 CLIMATE, STUDENT ENGAGEMENT & SAFE LEARNING ENVIRONMENT Watts Learning Center Charter Middle will provide all students with opportunities to engage in a variety of learning experiences through field trips to enhance learning, deepen student engagement and motivation, school award assemblies. \$289,613 N

-Action # · · Total Funds Contributing The School Safety Plan will be reviewed and revised annually by the administrative team in collaboration with the Campus Safety.
-Campus safety aides will be employed to provide supervision and school safety.
+Action # Title Description Total Funds Contributing 3.1 PROMOTING POSITIVE SCHOOL CLIMATE, STUDENT ENGAGEMENT & SAFE LEARNING ENVIRONMENT Watts Learning Center Charter Middle School will provide all students with opportunities to engage in a variety of learning experiences through field trips to enhance learning, deepen student engagement and motivation, school award assemblies.
+The School Safety Plan will be reviewed and revised annually by the administrative team in collaboration with the Campus Safety Officer.
+Campus Safety Officers will be employed to provide supervision and school safety.
 Watts Learning Center Charter Middle School will ensure students receive health screenings as required (ex.
-Vision, hearing, etc.) The Administrative team will ensure the COVID-19 Policies & Procedures adhere to state and county health department guidelines; will implement surveillance and/or testing/screening per CDPH guidance.
-Watts Learning Center Charter Middle School will administer the Panorama SEL/school climate survey to students, staff/teachers, and parents.
+Vision, hearing, etc.) The Administrative team will ensure the COVID-19 Policies & Procedures adhere to state and county health department guidelines; will implement surveillance and/or testing/screening per CDPH guidance. \$239,151.31 No

+Action # Title Description Total Funds Contributing Watts Learning Center Charter Middle School will administer the Panorama SEL/school climate survey to students, staff/teachers, and parents/guardians.
 Results will be analyzed by the administrative team to address student/school engagement, school culture, and school connectedness/climate.
-2 PARENT INPUT IN DECISION-MAKING At Watts Learning Center Charter Middle School, parent input in decision-making will take place through the following committees (that includes parents representing Unduplicated Pupils (UP) and Students with Disabilities (SWD). • English Language Advisory Committee (ELAC), DELAC, EL-PAC, per CA EC 52062(a)(2) • Parent Advisory Committee (PAC) per CA EC 52062(a)(1) \$0 N 3 OPPORTUNITIES PROVIDED TO SUPPORT PARENT ENGAGEMENT & PARTICIPATION Watts Learning Center Charter Middle School will provide all parents including those representing unduplicated pupils (UP), and Students with Disabilities (SWD) with numerous opportunities to engage as partners in their child's education through Coffee with the Director, \$98,984 N

-Action # Title Description Total Funds Contributing schoolwide events, parent workshops, and parent award night.
-The Parent Coordinator will facilitate parent workshops, ensure calendar of events/information is updated regularly on the website, and communicate with families on schoolwide initiatives and build a community of trust with families and the school.
+3.2 PARENT INPUT IN DECISION¬MAKING At Watts Learning Center Charter Middle School, parent input in decision-making will take place through the following committees (that includes parents and guardians representing Unduplicated Pupils (UP) and Students with Disabilities (SWD).
+English Language Advisory Committee (ELAC), DELAC, EL-PAC, per CA EC 52062(a)(2) Parent Advisory Committee (PAC) per CA EC 52062(a)(1) No 3.3 OPPORTUNITIES PROVIDED TO SUPPORT PARENT ENGAGEMENT & PARTICIPATION Watts Learning Center Charter Middle School will provide all parents including those representing unduplicated pupils (UP), and Students with Disabilities (SWD) with numerous opportunities to engage as partners in their child's education through Coffee with the Director, schoolwide events, parent workshops, and parent award night.
+The Parent Coordinator will facilitate parent workshops, ensure calendar of events/information is updated regularly on the website, and communicate with families on schoolwide initiatives and build a communicate with families and the school.
 Our school will continue to use ParentSquare application to unify all school-home communications.
-The Parent Coordinator will collaborate with the Director to implement Parent University - Parent Education Bridge for Student Achievement Foundation (PEBSAF) workshops on various topics; and PowerMyLearning Parent workshops.
+The Parent Coordinator will collaborate with the Director to implement Parent University - Parent Education Bridge for Student Achievement Foundation (PEBSAF) workshops on various topics; and \$120,079.60 No

+Action # Title Description Total Funds Contributing PowerMyLearning Parent workshops.
 Additionally, parent workshops will include transition to high school, grade level town hall and preparing to reclassify.
 Parents will have access to PowerSchool's Parent Portal where they can track their child's attendance, behavior, academic progress and communicate with teachers/staff.
-All correspondence sent to families/guardians will be provided in English and translated to Spanish, as identified by our (primary) language survey and the "15% and above translation needs" criteria. by our (primary) language survey and the "15% and above
+All correspondence sent to families/guardians will be provided in English and translated to Spanish, as identified by our (primary) language survey and the "15% and above translation needs" criteria.